andyklimczak/TheReportOfTheWeek-API/README.md

 [![Build Status](https://travis-ci.org/andyklimczak/project-x-server.svg?branch=master)](https://travis-ci.org/andyklimczak/project-x-server)

-# Report Of The Week API
+# The Report Of The Week API

 Basic API to provide information on [The Report Of The Week](https://www.youtube.com/user/TheReportOfTheWeek)